Bokak Atoll: 20th century to present

 In 1954, the experience of large scale fallout from the Castle Bravo nuclear test on Bikini Atoll led to a pre-planned aerial survey of atolls adjacent to the subsequent Castle Romeo test, timed at one and four hours after the shot.
 The aircraft were equipped with gamma radiation detectors designed to measure ground contamination from altitudes of 200–500 ft.
 An overflight of Sibylla Island measured 1.0 mrem/hr (10 μGy) an hour after the shot, dropping to 0.4 mrem/hr (4 μGy) three hours later.
 In 1957, Bokak was surveyed as a site for nuclear weapons testing as a part of Operation Hardtack, but due to the number of improvements required to develop it, was passed over in favor of reusing the Bikini, Enewetak, and Nevada test sites.
 The atoll came under renewed consideration for use during Operation Dominic, but by that time the potential for political fallout from nuclear testing within a United Nations Trust Territory was deemed too great.

 The atoll played a part in the disappearance of several men from Maui, Hawaii.
 On February 11, 1979, Scott Moorman and four companions set sail from Hana harbor in a 17-foot Boston Whaler, and went missing in subsequent high seas.
 The boat and buried remains of Moorman were discovered 3760 km away on Bokak in 1988.

 In 1988, the US firm Admiralty Pacific proposed to use the Bokak lagoon as a dump for millions of tons of solid waste.
 The proposal involved shipping 3.5 million tons of waste the first year and up to 25 million tons and 30 ships after five years.

 In August, 2003, two ham radio enthusiasts from Texas camped on Sibylla Island for 76 hours to inaugurate the first Taongi ham station, call sign V73T, and assigned the IOTA reference number OC-263.
 The station transmitted from coordinates 14°36.574′N 168°59.977′E.

-The Dominion of Melchizedek, an unrecognized micronation, claims sovereignty over Bokak, based on a 45-year lease allegedly granted by the Iroji Lablab.
+The Dominion of Melchizedek, an unrecognized micronation, claims sovereignty over Bokak, based on a 45-year lease allegedly granted by the Irojilaplap.
 The rights conveyed to DOM cannot be greater than the traditional leader possessed themself.
 As such they are still subject to the Government of the Marshall Islands and are not independent.

 Currently, historic remains include an abandoned camp/homestead, several wrecked ships and the remnant of the former World War Two Japanese communication outpost.

+In 2025, the atoll was included in the Marshall Islands' first designated marine sanctuary.